 That changes as the Murderbot suddenly has real work to do, as a neighbouring expedition has gone dark, sabotage happens, and a conspiracy is to be uncovered.
 Suddenly it has to care for its humans - and it has to come to terms with its relationship to humanity and individual humans.

-A short, only 150ish pages, starting as a fun read on sentence 1 and answering Elon Musk’s deepest fear – what will unconstrained AI do, once mankind unleashes it on itself?
+A short, only 150ish pages, starting as a fun read on the first sentence.
+Also answering Elon Musk’s deepest fear - what will unconstrained AI do, once mankind unleashes it on itself?
 Will the robots turn on us, or will they rather want to watch Netflix?